mjb logo

 Qualifying for PDL

-To qualify for PDL, you must work for a company with at least 5 employees.
+To qualify for PDL, you must work for employers with five or more employees.
 You also need a medical condition that renders you unable to perform essential job duties due to pregnancy or childbirth.

 Duration of PDL

-Under PDL, you are entitled to up to 4 months of unpaid leave.
-The exact length depends on the medical necessity determined by your healthcare provider.
+Under PDL, you are entitled to up to four months of unpaid leave.
+This is the amount of work due that you are legally allowed to take off for pregnancy-related reasons.
+The exact length depends on the medical necessity determined by your healthcare provider, and your leave will end when that medical necessity concludes.

 PDL Benefits